silverbios/cs-mikrotik-bouncer-alt/README.md

 - double check if there is an error after adding address, then if we try to update fw rule to new list:
   - if change to new list then it may be truncated ( missing entries)
-  - if we keep to old list or dont add new list, then things can expire
+  - if we keep to old list or don't add new list, then things can expire

 - periodically ask MikroTik for `ip firewall address-list count-only` and make metric from it?